-Gardner syndrome is a subtype of familial adenomatous polyposis (FAP or classic FAP).
-In people with Gardner syndrome, masses of noncancerous tissue tend to form in many different organs, such as:
+Gardner syndrome is a subtype of familial adenomatous polyposis (FAP or classic FAP), which usually causes benign, meaning noncancerous, tumors to form in many different organs, such as:

 - Multiple adenomatous colon polyps.
-An adenomatous polyp is an area where the normal cells that line the inside of the colon and begin to make mucous and form a mass on the inside of the intestinal tract.
+An adenomatous polyp is an area where the normal cells that line the inside of the colon begin to make mucus and form a mass on the inside of the intestinal tract.

-- sebaceous cysts (closed sac filled with liquid found under the skin)
+- sebaceous cysts, which are closed sacs filled with liquid found under the skin

-- epidermoid cysts (lumps in or under the skin often filled with liquid)
+- epidermoid cysts, which are lumps in or under the skin often filled with liquid

-- desmoid tumors (fibrous tumors that can develop anywhere in the body)
+- desmoid tumors, which are fibrous tumors that can develop anywhere in the body

-- osteomas (bony growths, usually found on the jaw)
+- osteomas, which are bony growths, usually found on the jaw

 People with Gardner syndrome also have a higher risk of developing colorectal cancer and other FAP-related cancers.
-Other features of Gardner syndrome that are similar to classic FAP include extra or unerupted teeth and congenital (present at birth) hypertrophy of the retinal pigment epithelium (CHRPE), an eye condition that does not affect vision but which a doctor can find by doing an examination with a special instrument called an ophthalmoscope.
+Other features of Gardner syndrome that are similar to classic FAP include extra or unerupted teeth and congenital (present at birth) hypertrophy of the retinal pigment epithelium (CHRPE), an eye condition that does not affect vision but can be seen by looking at the retina using a special instrument called an ophthalmoscope.

 What causes Gardner syndrome?

 Gardner syndrome is a genetic condition.
 This means that the risk of Gardner syndrome can be passed from generation to generation in a family.
 The APC gene is linked to Gardner syndrome; APC stands for adenomatous polyposis coli.
-A mutation (alteration) in the APC gene gives a person an increased lifetime risk of developing polyps, benign tumors, and cancer.
+A mutation, meaning an alteration in the APC gene, gives a person an increased lifetime risk of developing polyps, benign tumors, and cancer.